from Croquette@sh.itjust.works to programming@programming.dev on 12 Oct 2024 23:00

 I try to tell this to all young guns getting in.

-The amount of information due the dearth and depth of theory, practical, and abstraction I would need to where I’m comfortable enough to consider myself an expert would take a lifetime to learn.
+The amount of information due to the dearth and depth of theory, practical, and abstraction I would need to where I’m comfortable enough to consider myself an expert would take a lifetime to learn.

-Hence, it’s, “Stay in the dojo, padawan!”
+Hence, it’s, “Stay in the dojo, young padawan!”